 If you have Google analytics or a StatCounter software you can see where this traffic is going once on your page.
 An also where are they exiting your site.

 Check your data it’s important

 With any traffic source, you need to look at the data and see if its really working for you.
-It’s all great getting 1000 visitors to your website but if none of them are staying on your website, then that traffic is not working.
+It’s all great getting 1000 visitors to your website but if none of them are staying on your website, then that traffic is not working for your business.

 So you need to assess whats going on on those pages.
 Can they be tweaked or changed to help these new visitors stay longer and go through your website?
 Or do you need to evaluate the traffic source and the people coming to your website in the first place?

-Update: Stumbleupon is closing its doors on the website on the 30th June 2018.
+Update: Stumbleupon is closing its doors on its site on the 30th June 2018.
 They will be relocating to Mixed.com.
 If you had an account with them you can use the same login details to login into the new site.
-I haven’t had a chance to browse the new site and see how thing different from the old website.
+I haven’t had a chance to browse the new site and see how things differ from the old website.
 But when I do I’ll share.